Details about the making of the interactive installation Balance (2020).

 After cutting, welding, and grinding the steel, I had three pieces for the balancing: two ramps and one central beam.
 All contact points with the ground are treated with anti-slip rubber to prevent any sliding and vibrations.

-Choosing the material for the sculptures was more complicated.
-Initial thoughts about concrete or wood were quickly scrapped after making the risk assessment.
-Even that the beam is in height that any potential fall from it shouldn't cause any harm, if the sculptures underneath would be inappropriate, it could lead to issues.
-Imaginations of someone getting drunk during the exhibition's opening night and cracking their skull on a piece of concrete that represents health...
-Um, right.
-So the sculptures need to be low-profile, soft, and round.
+With the balancing platforms finished, I moved to the sculptures.
+My initial thoughts about the material were concrete or wood, but these were quickly scrapped after going through the risk assessment.
+Imagining scenarios of potential injury caused by a sculpture representing health, for instance, weren’t desirable, so I set off to make them low-profile, soft, and round.
 “Sand could do,” I thought.
-But that was a no-go as well - sand can hold moisture, and could therefore ruin the gallery’s wooden floors.
-Polystyrene would be great, but it is very expensive.
-I finally got it after I recalled the days I worked in constructions: Polyurethane foam costs a fraction of polystyrene while it has similar properties.
-It might be a bit toxic to work with, but life isn't always perfect.
-The budget needs to be in balance, too.
+But that was a no-go as well - sand can hold moisture, and could, therefore, ruin the gallery’s wooden floors.
+Polystyrene would work great, but it is very expensive.
+I finally got it after I recalled the days I worked in construc-tions: Polyurethane foam costs a fraction of polystyrene while it has similar properties.
+It might not be the best material to work with; but, the budget needs to be in balance, too.

 Published by: Jakub Stepanovic in Projects